UAA-Robo/drivetrain-PID/README.md

-# Vex-U-Over-Under
+# Drivetrain PID
-This is our competition codebase
+This is our codebase to tune a PID with gradient descent.